Konice - INTERESTING PLACES AND PEOPLE -

 behind railway station

-Uncle Lojzek lived with his wife Josefka, aunt Pepča , in a nice house, which he built in Za nádražím Street , on the left by the road uphill towards Skřípov and Šubířov.
+Uncle Lojzek lived with his wife Josefka, aunt Pepča, in a nice house, which he built in Behind the station Street, on the left by the road uphill towards Skřípov and Šubířov.
 They mainly lived in the basement, where there was a cozy living kitchen with a tiled stove, next to the bedroom.
 On the 1st floor there were "great" rooms, where during her visits mainly her daughter Anička lived with her family.
 In the yard on the right was a perfectly furnished workshop.
 Behind the workshop was a footbridge over a stream, then a steep path led up a slope through a grove to the garden.
 They had another large garden with a field and many trees up under the forest towards Šubířov (almost a kilometer away) .
-His uncle made his own a small tractor, with which he drove to a remote garden and forest for firewood.
+This uncle self-made a small tractor, with which he drove to a remote garden and forest for firewood.

 ............ picture ...........